carlosivanr/hugo_website/content/courses/intro-to-r/_index.md

 ---
 title: Introduction to R for beginners
 linkTitle: Intro to R
-summary: A work in progress designed to introduce R to beginners.
+summary: This course was designed to introduce a small number of tools in R that are relevant to the ANOVA in R course.
 date: '2021-04-25'
 type: book
 draft: true